What is work-life balance?

 - Plan vacations, both long and short.
 You need both long weekends and week-long getaways to fully recharge.

 - When offline, stay offline.
-Although it’s tempting to check emails and notifications while taking time off, staying offline helps you fully separate from work.
+Although it’s tempting to check emails and notifications while taking time off, staying offline helps create clearer boundaries between life and work.

 Why finding a work-life balance could make you a better developer